-- identifies the main corporate risks, through the Enterprise Risk Management process, relating to the operational areas covered by his mandate and submits them to the Board of Directors for examination; - implements the guidelines defined by the Board, overseeing the design, creation and management of the ICRMS and constantly checking the system's adequacy and efficacy, and overseeing its adaptation to the dynamics in operating conditions and the legislative and regulatory landscape, with the assistance of the ICRMS Steering Committee; - reports on issues and critical points that emerge during the execution of his activities to the Board of Directors; - may request the Audit Department to carry out audits on specific operational areas and on compliance with internal rules and procedures in the execution of corporate transactions The start of the audits is communicated to the Chairmen of the Board of Directors, the Control and Risk Committee, the Board of Statutory Auditors and, where applicable, the Chairman of the 231 Supervisory Board3; - receives the audit reports prepared by the Audit Department in order to implement actions to strengthen the ICRMS.
+- identifies the main corporate risks, through the Enterprise Risk Management process, relating to the operational areas covered by his mandate and submits them to the Board of Directors for examination; - implements the guidelines defined by the Board, overseeing the design, creation and management of the ICRMS and constantly checking the system's adequacy and efficacy, and overseeing its adaptation to the dynamics in operating conditions and the legislative and regulatory landscape, with the assistance of the ICRMS Steering - he reports on issues and critical points that emerge during the execution of his activities to the Board of Directors and the Control and Risk Committee; - he may ask the Audit Department to carry out checks on specific operational areas and on compliance with internal rules and procedures in the execution of company operations.
+The Chairmen of the Board of Directors, the Control and Risk Committee, the Board of Statutory Auditors and, when applicable, 231 Supervisory Body are notified of the start of the audit3; - receives the audit reports prepared by the Audit Department in order to implement actions to strengthen the ICRMS.